ilios/user-guide/learner-groups/group-assignment-tool.md

 ### Verify Results

-After clicking **Save** as shown above, the learners will all be placed in their assigned sub groups.
+After clicking **Save** as shown above in the previous section, the learners will all be placed in their assigned sub groups.

 Below is a high level view of the fact that each of the sub groups now contains two members.
 This is what is expected given the upload file that was used.